 The District reports unearned/deferred/unavailable revenue on its financial statements.
-Unearned/deferred/unavailable revenues arise when potential revenue does not meet both the measurable and available criteria for recognition in the current period for governmental government-wide funds or earned at the Unearned/deferred/unavailable revenues also arise when resources are received by the District before it has legal claim to them as when grant monies are received prior to the incurrence of qualifying expenditures.
+Unearned/deferred/unavailable revenues arise when potential revenue does not meet both the measurable and available criteria for recognition in the current period for governmental funds earned the government-wide or at Unearned/deferred/unavailable revenues also arise when resources are received by the District before it has legal claim to them as when grant monies are received prior to the incurrence of qualifying expenditures.
 In subsequent periods, when revenue recognition criteria are met, or when the District has a legal claim to the resources by meeting all eligibility requirements, the liability or deferred inflow of resources for unearned/deferred/unavailable revenue is removed from the financial statements and revenue is recognized.